Performance Guide#

 gvadetect model=${MODEL_FILE} device=GPU pre-process-backend=va model-instance-id=inf0 batch-size=4 ! queue ! gvafpscounter ! fakesink

-Similarly as for multi-stage scenarios, an aggregated inference device
+Similarly to multi-stage scenarios, an aggregated inference device

-Please note a single DL Streamer command line with multiple input streams yields higher performance than running multiple DL Streamer command lines each processioning a single single stream.
+Note that a single Deep Learning Streamer command line with multiple input streams yields higher performance than running multiple DL Streamer command lines per each processing of a single single stream.
 The reason is multiple command lines cannot benefit from sharing one AI model instance and cross-stream batching.

 4. Multi-stream pipelines with multiple AI stages#